hn/bsh-home-appliances/WLANMODULE.md

 but also controls the entire logic of the household appliance (hence “system master”), i.e., it takes over the tasks that were previously performed by the power module.

+The SMM modules use a proprietary `BSH Embedded Linux Platform` operating system.
+Some parts have been open-sourced, e.g. they have been included in the [Buildroot](https://github.com/buildroot/buildroot/tree/master/board/bsh) distribution.

 ## System Master Module 2AHES-SMB - SystemMaster S2

 No info yet.
 See [here](https://fcc.report/FCC-ID/2AHES-SMB)